Orchesty/orchesty/docusaurus/documentation/docs/tutorials/oauth2-application.md

 ## Creating a topology

 The topology to test our example will be really simple this time.
-We'll just use the start event and our connector.
+We will use the start event and our connector.
 For this time, we'll enter the data manually.
-At the end, of course, we add a user task to check the HubSpot response.
+Finally, we add a user task to check the HubSpot response.

 ![Create contact HubSpot topology](/img/tutorial/oauth2/create-user-topology.svg)